johnrothermel/bosh-lite-win/README.md

 This readme documents the steps used to deply BOSH on Windows using Vagrant and Mobaxterm.
 The high level process is based off https://github.com/cloudfoundry/bosh-lite with some Windows specific deviations.

+Mobaxterm is currently my favorite terminal emulator for Windows and there are specific steps to make it work with vagrant and git.

 ## Prereqs
 * Must have processor that supports virtualization technologies like VTx and extended paging.